 In this story-driven point and click game, you play as a former arcade owner, who will close his shop forever.
 How will you cope with this and other losses?

 “Botched” by hankworx.

-A prototype for an atmospherical and psychological ‘horror’ visual novel.
-Trigger warning: Contains potentially distressing content (suicidal thoughts, mental health problems).
+This prototype for an atmospherical and psychological ‘horror’ visual novel contains potentially distressing content like suicidal thoughts and mental health problems.

 Do you love Halloween, but hate scary horror games?
 In this beautiful and cute puzzle adventure you have to help seven lost souls to find their peace.

-This game fulfills the important criteria of my retro spookiness checklist.
-Castle?
-Check!
-Skeletons and bats?
-Check!
-Mean surprises gameplay-wise?
-Double check!
+This game fulfills the important criteria of my retro spookiness checklist, as it features a castle, skeletons, bats and mean surprises.

-Meow it’s meow meow just meow a meowmeow meooow dream meow.
+Meow it is meow meow just meow a meow meow meooow dream meow.

 EPX Fall Jam 2018

-A short and atmospherical Bitsy game about a strange world, a growing flame, you and yourself.
+This short and atmospheric Bitsy game is about a strange world, a growing flame, you and yourself.